 Women in the workplace – a short history

-Between 1930 and 1970, women’s participation in the job market increased, particularly after the Second World War, with married women primarily driving that increase.
+Between 1930 and 1970, women’s participation in the US job market increased, particularly after the Second World War.
+Primarily driven by married women.
 There were several reasons for this:

 - New technologies required more clerical workers to administer them, and women took on these jobs

-- Clerical jobs were cleaner and safer than manual jobs, and therefore more attractive for married women (and their husbands to agree to)
+- Clerical jobs were thought as cleaner and safer than manual jobs, and therefore more attractive for married women (and their husbands to agree to)

 Initially, women’s working lives were short as they were considered ‘secondary earners’ compared to their husbands, and they were expected to give up work when they had a family.
 By the 1970s, though, women themselves were expected to spend more time working, and began to get educated and train for careers, rather than just jobs.

-Societal changes such as access to contraception, which gave women more control when to have children, and the right to apply for their own credit without a male co-signee, gave women more choices about their working lives.
-Title VII of the Civil Rights Act of 1964 (‘Title VII’) made it illegal for employers to allow anyone to be sexually harassed at work regardless of sex, gender, or sexual orientation, and the 1978 Pregnancy Discrimination Act outlawed discrimination based on pregnancy, childbirth, and related medical conditions.
+Societal changes such as access to contraception, which gave women more control of if or when to have children, and the right to apply for their own credit without a male co-signee, gave women more agency on their financial future Title VII of the Civil Rights Act of 1964 (‘Title VII’) made it illegal for employers to allow anyone to be sexually harassed at work regardless of sex, gender, or sexual orientation, and the 1978 Pregnancy Discrimination Act outlawed discrimination based on pregnancy, childbirth, and related medical conditions.

 By the early 1990s, 74% of prime working-age women (25-54) were in the workforce, compared with 93% of prime working-age men, and more women were training and joining more traditionally male-dominated industries.
 However, women’s participation seems to have plateaued since then, and is currently at 76%, compared with 89% of men.